LazyAssassin445/pi-box/README.md

 ![box](/doc/box.png)

 ## Setting up the raspberry pi
 Now you have your Raspberry Pi you need to put software on it.
-Go the this link https://www.raspberrypi.org/downloads/raspbian/ to download the latest copy of Raspbian
+Go to this link https://www.raspberrypi.org/downloads/raspbian/ to download the latest copy of Raspbian
 After it has downloaded, follow this link (https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to learn how to install it onto your Pi
 When you first boot up your pi it will come up with a login window, your login details are as follows
 Username: pi